Skip to main content

 Support: Provide a supportive network for everyone to thrive.

-This dynamic workshop held by Associate Professor in Computer Science Amir H. Payberah explores the power dynamics in academic and research spaces, examining how power is exercised and maintained.
-It critiques issues such as hierarchical structures and traditional success metrics, often rooted in patriarchal norms, and addresses their impact on academic relationships and research practices.
-Drawing inspiration from thinkers like Paulo Freire and bell hooks, the workshop proposes alternative frameworks and practical strategies to challenge power structures in academia and foster a more inclusive and equitable research environment.
+This dynamic workshop was held by Associate Professor in Computer Science Amir H. Payberah.
+It explored the power dynamics in academic and research spaces, examined how power is exercised and maintained.
+It critiqued issues such as hierarchical structures and traditional success metrics, often rooted in patriarchal norms, and addressed their impact on academic relationships and research practices.
+Drawing inspiration from thinkers like Paulo Freire and bell hooks, the workshop proposed alternative frameworks and practical strategies to challenge power structures in academia and foster a more inclusive and equitable research environment.

 When: 27 January, 11.30-13.30